The-DevSec-Blueprint/dsb-digest/bp_mastering_the_aws_scs.md

 [![Becky's Talk](https://img.youtube.com/vi/-ObImxw1PmI/0.jpg align="center")](https://www.youtube.com/watch?v=-ObImxw1PmI)

 Becky Weiss’s talk is a treasure trove of information covering basic network security, access management policies, and data encryption.
 Her ability to simplify complex topics into digestible bits is what makes her session a must-watch.

-So, make sure you watch this all the way through.
+With that being stated, I implore you to watch this all the way through.
 I can guarantee you will have a much better understanding of how Cloud Security works with leveraging AWS services.

 ## Key AWS Services to Focus On